iamdeterminedd/iamdeterminedd/README.md

 Due to my eagerness to grow, I left my comfort zone to embrace new challenges.

-As I explored unfamiliar realms of software development, I found new tools to add to my belt, such as Python and Javascript.
+As I explored unfamiliar realms of web development, I found new tools to add to my belt, such as Python and Javascript.

 As my curiosity and passion grew, I continued to gain knowledge and experience with every project I undertook, finding new things to learn and lessons from my previous mistakes.